-DBH established Treatment Capacity and Waitlist Management processes as part of the Centralized Data System.
-This information shall be gathered by all state funded and RBHA contracted services.
-The provider shall enter and maintain waitlist information into the Centralized Data System for all individuals seeking treatment, regardless of payer source.
+DBH established Treatment Capacity and Waitlist Management processes as part of the Centralized Data System (CDS).
+Any CDS required information must be gathered by all state funded and RBHA contracted providers.
+The provider shall enter and maintain waitlist information into the Centralized Data System for all individuals waiting for the designated levels of treatment, regardless of payer source.
 The CDS User Manual provides direction on how to enter waitlist information.
+Providers will document the reason the individual is on the waitlist in CDS.